-If you are a business or organization that is new to Runbox it is worth considering a few points before you sign up for our accounts.
+If you are a business or organization that is new to Runbox it is worth considering a few things before you sign up for our accounts.
 By asking yourself the questions below, and considering the additional points mentioned you can save yourself some time and expense later on as you begin to use our service. […] Read more

-If you are new to Runbox it is worth considering a few points before you sign up for one of our accounts.
-By asking yourself the questions below, and considering the additional points mentioned you can save yourself some time and expense later on as you begin to use our service.
+If you are new to Runbox it is worth considering a few things before you sign up for one of our accounts.
+By asking yourself the questions below and considering the additional points mentioned you can save yourself some time and expense later on as you begin to use our service.
 How many accounts do […] Read more

-If you have tried to make a Visa or MasterCard payment and it has failed for some reason, we would like to offer the following information and advice.
+If you have tried to make a card payment and it has failed for some reason, we would like to offer the following information and advice.
 Some banks refuse credit/debit card transactions if they are being requested by a company outside the country the card was issued in.
-Even without a PayPal account […] Read more
+Even without a PayPal account in some […] Read more

 Many people prefer to use an email program (app) instead of using webmail with a browser.
 Below we list some popular programs we can offer support for with links to our set up instructions for IMAP.
 Many of the programs will let you set up multiple identities based on your Runbox aliases and we’ve indicated […] Read more